 Quinn shook her head.
 "No way.
 Synda was just trying to embarrass me.
 Satheri told me that the Grilvayns don't hang out with the Camonna Tong anyway.
 They aren't the right kind of family."

 Daria hesitated.
-She didn't think much of Satheri—but Satheri had grown up in this kind of environment, so she would know.
+She didn't think much of Satheri.
+Then again, Satheri had grown up in this kind of environment, so she would know.
 Jane, for all her street smarts, was almost as much of an outsider as Daria.

-Had Synda lied to Daria about hiring Camonna Tong thugs?
+Had Synda lied to her about hiring Camonna Tong thugs?

 The pain of the memory cut through everything else, and Daria shook her head.
 "Look, you've already had one close call with Synda.
 Don't try for another."